Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

   - Don’t use it!
 - WPA-PSK
   - Could be brute-forced, though high complexity
-  - One PSK fits all  put other users at risk
+  - One PSK fits all: put other users at risk
 - WPA Enterprise
   - LEAP
     - Could be brute-forced, needs extremely complex passwords